dddrrreee/cs140e-24win/labs/4-cross-checking/README.md

      did not return any result, so this just means that your code never crashes.)

-As a final part:

-  3. For routines that return a value (such as `gpio_read`) change their return to call `DEV_VAL32` with the value.
-     So for example:

-            return x;

-     Becomes

-            return DEV_VAL32(x);

-     We do this so that we can also compare computed values.

 If all checks pass then we know that both implementations are equivalent in how they read or write device memory --- at least for the tested inputs.